spacetelescope/stwcs/doc/headerlet_tsr/source/hdrlet_tsr.rst

 is distributed by the HST archive (OTFR) after being processed with the latest image calibrations, including applying the latest available distortion models.
-The full description of the WCS is available in the "Distortion Correction In HST Files" report [1]_ by Hack et al.
+The full description of the WCS is available in the "Distortion Correction In HST Files" report [Hack]_ by Hack et al.
 The science header now contains the following set of keywords and extensions to fully describe the WCS with distortion: